MCvikasGIT/Vsale_Store_Analyis/README.md

 10.Are certain genders buying more specific product categories?

 🛠️ Tools Used
-SQL — data querying, aggregation, and analysi
+SQL — data querying, aggregation, and analysis

 Excel file for dataset